 So now I am on a mission.
 Delay or completely avoid another surgery.
 He has been drinking a blend throughout the day that contains hemp milk and it seems to bring him some relief.
 Then it came to me: Why not give him a straight shot of it with The Poopinator?
 It might have a better effect that way.

 4oz of the original recipe or any combination of the foods listed in The Poopinator

-Directions: Warm the Poopinator THEN add the hemp milk.
+Directions: Warm the Poopinator THEN add the hemp milk or kefir.
 I have found that warming the Poopinator Plus in the microwave causes the hemp milk to clump.
 That can cause an extension tube to clog.
 I have also noted that heating hemp milk in a recipe causes it to thicken.
 Also, if you are using kefir, you will want to add it after the mixture has been warmed to avoid killing off the good bacteria.
 Give as a bolus at the fastest rate that is tolerated.
 Flush with at least 10cc of water.
 If the volume is too high, reduce the solids before reducing the hemp milk until a tolerable volume is reached.

 Please remember this: Medication and/or surgical intervention is not a failure on your part (somehow I think I’m talking to myself here).
 The goal is to do whatever it takes to give our loved one(s) the best quality of life possible.
 Blended whole foods is by far the best choice over formulas but sometimes it’s just not enough.
 Hang in there and don’t quit!